Makri-Panagoula/AI-Projects/Kenken Puzzle/README.md

         Operation: The operation performed in each clique.

 The Operation can also be an equality sign for a single cell that must be implemented, even if it is not mentioned in the statement, as confirmed by the course collaborators.

-        The CliqueParticipants has the format A-B-G- ... -O, with each cell of the board being a number.
+The `CliqueParticipants` has the format A-B-G- ... -O, with each cell of the board being a number.

+## Modelization

-    The parsing is being made based on this model , variables' modeling follow the exact same logic as well (from 0 to size * size -1).
+Variables' modeling and parsing follow the same logic as described above (from 0 to size * size -1).

---Modelization:
-    Neighbors of each variable include every other variable (but just once) with which it is involved in a constraint , variables in the same row,column and grid.
-Obviously it doesn't include the variable itself unless the grid's operation is "=".There is an extra class called Grid ,where we keep the list of variables in this grid,its operation and its target.In the Kenken class we keep a dictionary(var_info) that corresponds the variable to its Grid.
+Neighboring variables of each variable include every other variable (but just once) with which it is involved in a constraint.
+This includes variables in the same row, column, and grid.
+The `Grid` class keeps track of the list of variables in each grid, its operation, and its target.
+The `Kenken` class maintains a dictionary (`var_info`) that corresponds the variable to its `Grid`.

---Constraint Function :
+## Constraint Function

+The constraint function checks the following:
-    We check whether the two neighbors are the same variable, then the grid operation is "=" , so we merely have to check whether variable's value is equal with target.Otherwise,we check if they're in the same row / column we check whether the variables are equal and if not we examine whether they belong to the same grid and check whether their combination as well as with the already assigned variables is acceptable accordind to target.
-    Division and subtraction are being done only with two variables.
+- If the two neighbors are the same variable and the grid operation is "=", the function checks whether the variable's value is equal to the target.
+- If the two neighbors are in the same row/column, it checks whether the variables are equal.
+- If they don't belong to the same row/column, the function examines whether they belong to the same grid and checks whether their combination, along with the already assigned variables, is acceptable according to the target.
+Division and subtraction are only done with two variables.